eddieantonio/imgcat/docs/imgcat.1.md

 # DESCRIPTION

 **imgcat** prints images to your terminal screen.
-Yes, indeed it does.

-By default, the image is printed at the full width and colour depth detected for your terminal.
+By default, the image is printed at the full width and color depth detected for your terminal.
 These can be overridden using **-w** to adjust the maximum width or **-R** to prevent resizing, even if the image is too big to fit in the terminal; and **-d** to explicitly the